The Man in the Orange Jacket. 2014. Directed & Written by Aik Karapetian.

 What follows is the man discovers being a part of the bourgeois class isn’t without its prices: selling your soul and becoming a ghost of yourself.

-The film’s opening act (each act is stylishly labelled in roman numerals before it commences) is phenomenal.
+The film’s opening act (each stylishly labelled in roman numerals before it commences) is phenomenal.
 Moreover, you’d think it might keep going on the track of operating as a run of the mill slasher.
-It has a similar feeling to the 1983 horror Angst, which is later emulated in some of the cinematography during the home invasion.
+It has a similar feeling to the 1983 horror Angst, later emulated in the cinematography during a home invasion.
 You feel like the story’s going to be centred on a random maniac.
 And it is, in a way.
-But right off the bat we see that a big businessman has cut a ton of jobs after his workers go on strike, planning on going for a luxurious trip to sidestep the madness, and one of his workers – the man in that orange jacket – sneaks quietly into his home, murdering him and his wife.
+But right off the bat we see that a big businessman has cut a ton of jobs after his workers go on strike, planning on going for a luxurious trip to sidestep the madness.
+One of his workers – the man in that orange jacket – sneaks quietly into his home, murdering him and his wife.
 This sets up the idea of class struggle, even if it were to play out as a typical slasher.
-Also note that he kills the boss and his wife with a hammer and screwdriver, still wearing his orange jacket (a reflective orange safety vest): these are the tools and uniform of the proletariat.
+Also note that he kills the boss and his wife with a hammer and screwdriver(close enough to the hammer and sickle if you want to get into that aspect), still wearing his orange jacket (a reflective safety vest): these are the tools, the uniform of the proletariat.

-The concept deepens when the man decides, after tucking the bodies away in plastic, to get comfortable, enjoy some fancy food in a restaurant dressed up in an expensive suit and tie, eat his boss’ food and drink his wine, lounging in the lap of the bourgeoisie.
-It’s after this that the house starts to feel haunted.
-In fact, after the bodies are wrapped up the man heads for a jog through the forest, and coupled with an incredible piece of classical music this sequence feels dreamlike.
-A long, steady tracking shot takes us floating through the scene rather than simply move, then suddenly we’re back in the big house and the man’s listening to the music through headphones; edited seamlessly.
+The concept deepens when the man decides, after tucking the bodies away in plastic, to get comfortable, enjoy some fancy food in a restaurant dressed up in an expensive suit and tie, eat his boss’ food and drink his wine, lounging in the lap of the bourgeoisie lifestyle.
+It’s after this the house starts feeling haunted.
+After the bodies are wrapped up the man heads for a jog through the forest.
+Coupled with an incredible piece of classical music this sequence feels dreamlike.
+A long, steady tracking shot takes us floating through the scene, then suddenly we’re back in the big house and the man’s listening to the music through headphones; edited seamlessly.
 So once the strange noises start, we’re already made to feel as if it could all be in his head.
-This feeling only continues and becomes more credible with further scenes that are suspiciously dreamy.
+This feeling only continues and becomes more credible with further scenes which are suspiciously dreamy.

 Once he takes off the orange jacket, he sheds the skin of the proletariat.
-He puts on an expensive suit, a watch, he eats at an expensive restaurant (like a pig with his fingers and slurping on soup and wine in sharp contrast).
+He puts on an expensive suit, a watch, he eats at an expensive restaurant (like a pig with his fingers and slurping on soup and wine in sharp contrast to the upper class elements of it all).
 He sits in front of a lavish chess set, though makes no moves to play it.
-This is when the noises start and the house feels strange, haunted by a spectre, or spectres.
+This is when the noises start.
+The house feels strange, haunted by a spectre, or spectres.
 Now that the man has filled his life up with material things, consuming commodities like they’re going out of style, he has forgotten who he is exactly.
 The man has lost himself.
 How quickly we forget who we were, from where we came.
-He doesn’t realise who he is anymore.
-The man starts having dreams: he sees a vision of himself in a bathtub, being drowned by himself – the man in the orange jacket.
-Later, he sees a man in an orange jacket across the lake, and asks why he’s loitering, as if there’s something wrong.
+The man starts having dreams: a vision of himself in a bathtub, being drowned by himself – the man in the orange jacket.
+Later, he sees a man in an orange jacket across the lake, asking why he’s loitering, as if there’s something wrong.

 After getting lonely in the big spooky house, the man orders a couple prostitutes.
 Watching them swim, he slips into a dream.
 Or is it?
-He’s back in the orange jacket again.
-Stalking, hunting women in the green forest.
-One minute he’s by the pool, next he’s murdering with the tool box in his hand again.
-Then back to the pool.
-There’s a point where he slips between the personalities: he urinates in the pool, contrary to all the high class act he’s been putting on.
-For a minute, he is both the bourgeois and proletariat version of himself, jumping from lower to upper class in a heartbeat.
+There’s a point where he slips between personalities: he urinates in the pool, juxtaposed with the high class act he’s been putting on.
+For a minute, he’s both the bourgeois and proletariat version of himself, jumping from lower to upper class in a heartbeat.

 I choose to see further than that.
-The man in orange is a man gone mad within the socioeconomic structure of his town.
-He’s succumbed to the forces of capitalism in a violent way, choosing to overcome his boss in an act of murder, assuming his life and achieving some semblance of class mobility.
-Only that drives him mad.
-And what we witness is the morbid, thrilling ride he undergoes while climbing from one class to the next.
+The man in orange is gone mad within the socioeconomic structure of his town.
+He’s succumbed to the forces of capitalism in a violent way, choosing to overcome his boss in an act of murder, assuming his life and achieving class mobility.
+Only that drives him mad even further.
+And what we witness is the morbid, thrilling ride he undergoes while climbing between one class and the next.

-When you’ve come to the end (I don’t want to spoil any more than I have), you see that the cycle of class struggle is endless.
-Those who came from the bottom often forget this, forget themselves, only to find themselves lost in a brutish world of their making.
+In the end, the cycle of class struggle is endless.
+Those who came from the bottom often forget this, forget themselves, becoming lost in a brutish world of their making.
 It repeats itself, doubling in, like the man seeing himself as the vision of a murderer coming to kill him.
 Marx and Engels might find great meaning in this horror.
 Or they might chastise me for buying it from Google Play.